 My Article Marketing Test

-I started article marketing by reprinting a small selection of the articles I published to Entrepreneur’s Journey from about July 2005 onwards.
+I started article marketing by reprinting a small selection of the articles I published to this blog from about July 2005 onwards.
 I didn’t put too much energy into it, spending a few minutes before I went to bed submitting an article every few weeks or so.
 I usually had to modify the articles slightly to make sure they follow the guidelines (for example you can’t include too many outgoing links) and it would take about 10-15 minutes to submit each article.

 I devoted the majority of my energy to submitting at EzineArticles.com because it’s the market leader.
 Applying an 80/20 approach I figured if I was going to submit articles manually, as opposed to using automated software, then I should work with the service with the most traffic.
 I briefly tested with two other article directories, both of which had an inferior interface and less traffic than Ezine Articles.
 After receiving next to no results from the other sites I decided to stick to only Ezine Articles.